jaantollander/masters-thesis/content/55_heavy_io.md

 To identify the causes of heavy I/O, we can filter the data using the threshold as a condition and look at the metadata values.
 We can easily see ??? from the heatmap.
 For example, we can use the density to distinguish differences, such as whether an increase in total rate is due to a small number of users performing a high rate or a large number of users performing a low rate of a specific operation.
-Density is easier to compute and plot as heatmap even with large number of time series.
+Density is easier to compute and plot as a heatmap, even with a large number of time series.
 We use it to determine the threshold between light and heavy I/O.
-(Quantify by counting how many users below versus above the threshold in given period.)
+(We can quantify the threshold by counting how many users are below versus above the threshold in a given period.)

 We use a logarithmic scale for the density due to the significant variations in the magnitude of the values and omit zeros from the plot.
 We plot densities as heatmaps consisting of time on the x-axis, buckets on the y-axis, and color on the z-axis.